-The uncertainty due to the $\pi^0$ mismatch component in the fit is evaluated using simulation samples with an alternative $\pi^0$ matching approach, where the $\pi^0$ candidate closest to the true $\pi^0$ is chosen to be the reconstructed $\pi^0$ candidate.
+The uncertainty due to the $\pi^0$ selection combines two sources.
+The first source is originated from $\pi^0$ selection with the minimum kinematic-fit $\chi^2$, which is studied with control sample of $\LamC \to \Sigma^{+}\omega$ and $\LamC \to \Sigma^{+}\pi^{0}$.
+The difference between data and MC simulation is 1\%.
+The second one is due to the $\pi^0$ mismatch component, which is evaluated using simulation samples with an alternative $\pi^0$ matching approach, where the $\pi^0$ candidate closest to the true $\pi^0$ is chosen to be the reconstructed $\pi^0$ candidate.
 The fit is performed on the simulation samples, using both the nominal and alternative $\pi^0$ matching, and the difference in the fitted branching fraction between them is taken as the systematic uncertainty.

 The uncertainty in reweighting the $\LamCXiKPi$ simulation samples is derived using different 2D variables and different choices of 2D binning, for instance 6 bins $\times$ 6 bins to 7 bins $\times$ 7 bins.
 The uncertainty is determined in a similar manner as the uncertainty from the background shape.